-Mid 19th C, pine and zelkova, Kyang Ki Do Provence.
+Mid 19th C, pine and zelkova, Kyung Ki Do Provence.
 Made from valued wood; has coin wealth motif lock-plate; certified.

 32” h.
 34½” h.
 22¼” d.

 Originally this chest was lacquered a dark color but stripped and left the way it is in the Korean warehouse when the beautiful wood grain of the highly prized zelkova is revealed.
 This grain pattern provides a decorative touch to an otherwise ordinary but essential piece of furniture in a Korean household.
 Rice was the staple of the Korean diet.
 A Yi or Chosen family’s income was measured in rice.